 The Pacuare River is 108 kilometers long and is located near the Talamanca mountain range.
-It is regarded by National Geographic as one of the best rivers to go river rafting.
+National Geographic regards it as one of the best rivers to go river rafting.

 Book your white water rafting activity with experienced local guides that will take you from San Jose to the banks of Rio Pacuare.

-Conquer the inmost parts of the area’s primary rainforest as you dive into one rapid over another.
+Conquer the inmost parts of the area’s primary rainforest as you dive into one rapidly over another.